Key Takeaways

 Why do I only shiver during certain anxiety situations?

 Your body reacts more strongly to specific situations based on past experiences and perceived threat levels.
-Accumulated stress also plays a role—when your anxiety tolerance is already depleted from ongoing stressors, even small triggers can cause physical symptoms like shivering.
+Accumulated stress also plays a role.
+When your anxiety tolerance is already depleted from ongoing stressors, even small triggers can cause physical symptoms like shivering.

-Can anxiety shivering happen without feeling mentally anxious?
+Can shivering happen without feeling anxiety?

 Yes, this is called somatic anxiety.
 Your body may respond to stress before your conscious mind notices it, or you may be so used to anxiety that it no longer registers mentally, even as your body reacts physically, such as through trembling.